-- 45.-(1) This section applies to an action brought under this Part with respect to a sound recording, film or computer programme. - (2) Where an action is brought under this Part with respect to a sound recording, and copies of the recording issued to the public bear a label or other mark stating - (a) that a named person was the owner of copyright in the recording at the date of issue of the copies; or - (b) that the recording was first published in a specified year or in a named country, the label or mark is admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved. - (3) Where an action is brought under this Part with respect to a film, and copies of the film issued to the public bear a statement - (a) that a named person was the author or director of the film; - (b) that a named person was the owner of copyright in the film at the date of issue of the copies; or - (c) that the film was first published in a specified year or in a named country, the statement is admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved. - (4) Where an action is brought under this Part with respect to a computer programme, and copies of the programme are issued to the public in electronic form bearing a statement - (a) that a named person was the owner of copyright in the programme at the date of issue of the copies; or - (b) that the programme was first published in a named country or that copies of it were first issued to the public in electronic form in a specified year, the statement is admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved.
+45.(1) This section applies to an action brought under this Part with respect to a sound recording, film or computer programme.

+(2) Where an action is brought under this Part with respect to a sound recording, and copies of the recording issued to the public bear a label or other mark stating the label or mark is admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved.

+- (a) that a named person was the owner of copyright in the recording at the date of issue of the copies; or - (b) that the recording was first published in a specified year or in a named country, the statement is admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved.

+(3) Where an action is brought under this Part with respect to a film, and copies of the film issued to the public bear a statement

+- (a) that a named person was the author or director of the film; - (b) that a named person was the owner of copyright in the film at the date of issue of the copies; or - (c) that the film was first published in a specified year or in a named country, the statement is admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved.

+(4) Where an action is brought under this Part with respect to a computer programme, and copies of the programme are issued to the public in electronic form bearing a statement

+- (a) that a named person was the owner of copyright in the programme at the date of issue of the copies; or - (b) that the programme was first published in a named country or that copies of it were first issued to the public in electronic form in a specified year,

-- (5) The presumptions specified in subsections (2), (3) and (4) apply equally in an action relating to an infringement alleged to have occurred before the date on which the copies were issued to the public as they apply to an action relating to an infringement alleged to have occurred on or after that date. - (6) Where an action is brought under this Part with respect to a film, and the film as shown in public, broadcast or included in a cable programme service bears a statement - that a named person was the author or director of the film; or - (b) that a named person was the owner of copyright in the film immediately after it was the statement is admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved; and the presumption applies equally in an action relating to an infringement alleged to have occurred before the date on which the film was shown in public, broadcast or included in a cable programme service as it applies in an action relating to an infringement alleged to have occurred on or after that date.
+(5) The presumptions specified in subsections (2), (3) and (4) apply equally in an action relating to an infringement alleged to have occurred before the date on which the copies were issued to the public as they apply to an action relating to an infringement alleged to have occurred on or after that date.

+(6) Where action is brought under this Part with respect to a film, and the film as shown in public, broadcast or included in a cable programme service bears a statement the statement is admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved; and the presumption applies equally in an action relating to an infringement alleged to have occurred before the date on which the film was shown in public, broadcast or included in a cable programme service as it applies in an action relating to an infringement alleged to have occurred on or after that date.